-Conor McGregor Can’t Drive For Six Month, Fined Over $1000 For Speeding
+Conor McGregor Can’t Drive For Six Months, Fined Over $1,000 For Speeding

 Conor was caught speeding in Blackchurch on the N7, Kill, Co Kildare in Ireland.
 The original infraction occurred on October 11, 2017, which was well over a year ago.

-He was summoned Naas District Court to face four road traffic charges, but some of the charges were dropped.
-These were speeding, driving without a licence, failing to produce a licence at the scene, and failing to subsequently produce a licence at a garda [police] station.
+He was summoned to Naas District Court to face four road traffic charges, but some of the charges were dropped.
+These were speeding, driving without a license, failing to produce a license at the scene, and failing to subsequently produce a license at a garda [police] station.

 Sgt.
 Michael Keevans pulled McGregor over and said that he was polite and apologetic.
-He received a fixed charge penalty notice, but that wasn’t paid, prompting McGregor to appear in court.
+He received a fixed charge penalty notice but that wasn’t paid, prompting McGregor to appear in court.
 Connor said that he delegated someone to pay the fine, and he wasn’t sure why it hadn’t been.
-“It should have been paid,” McGregor said.

 The former UFC featherweight and lightweight champion actually took the stand and was very apologetic for his actions.
-He said, “I didn’t realise I was going that fast.”

 McGregor’s solicitor claimed that the amount of negative publicity McGregor would receive should be punishment enough.

-In the end, it was ruled that Conor McGregor did, in fact, have a license, so he only plead guilty to the speeding charges, while the three licence charges were withdrawn.
+In the end, it was ruled that Conor McGregor did, in fact, have a license, so he only pleaded guilty to the speeding charges, while the three license charges were withdrawn.

-This definitely isn’t McGregor’s first offense when it comes to speeding, as the court actually revealed that he’s had 12 previous driving convictions dating back over ten years.
-Some charges include speeding, driving while holding a mobile phone, driving in a bus lane, and breaking a red light.
-He’s had his license suspended for six months in the past, as well.
+This definitely isn’t McGregor’s first offense when it comes to speeding, as the court actually revealed that he’s had 12 previous driving convictions dating back over 10 years.
+Some charges include speeding, driving while holding a mobile phone, driving in a bus lane, and running a red light.
+He’s had his license suspended for six months in the past as well.

 After appearing in court, McGregor simply acknowledged that he needed to slow down and said, “gotta drive safer.”